essentialkaos/terrafarm/readme.md

 #### Configuration

-`terrafarm` have two ways for farm preconfiguration — preferences file and command-line arguments.
+`terrafarm` have three ways for farm configuration — preferences file, environment variables and command-line arguments.

+You can use all three ways simultaneously, but in this case `terrafarm` uses different priority for each way:

+1. Preferences file (_lowest priority_)
+2. Environment variables
+3. Command-line arguments (_highest priority_)

 ##### Preferences file